zivoy/marian-extension/src/extractors/README.md

 ## Details

-The `getDetails` returns an object with these fields, if you don't have some of them they can be left out and they will be omitted from display (or a fallback will be used).
+The `getDetails` function operates on the currently open page and returns an object with the fields listed below, if you don't have some of them they can be left out and they will be omitted from display (or a fallback will be used).

 You can fill in extra custom fields if you have more data you want to show, and it will also be displayed for the user.